 A single course may simultaneously fulfill a general education requirement and a departmental or major/minor requirement.
 A single course cannot be used to fulfill more than one general education requirement.
 Department or major/minor areas may opt to exceed the minimum credit hour requirements above.

-DEPARTMENT OF FAMILY AND CONSUMER SCIENCE
+DEPARTMENT OF FAMILY AND CONSUMER SCIENCES

-Chairperson: Crystal Wynn Gandy Hall, Room 215 (804) 524-6351 Associate Professor: Jada Brooks, Patricia A. Lynch Assistant Professor: Angela Bacskocky, Dorothy Nelson Instructor: Meghan Garrett
+Chairperson: Crystal Wynn Gandy Hall, Room 215 (804) 524-6351 cwynn@vsu.edu Associate Professor: Jada Brooks, Patricia A. Lynch Assistant Professor: Angela Bacskocky, Christin Haynes Instructor: Montoya Phipps

 Description of Department: